upinder-sangha/MyPortfolio/public/docative-user-guide.md

 ### How do I create a chatbot with Docative?

-Go to [www.upindersangha.com/docative](https://www.upindersangha.com/docative), upload a PDF, DOCX, or TXT file, and enter your email.
-Docative processes the file and emails you a script tag to embed the chatbot.
+Go to [www.upindersangha.com/docative](https://www.upindersangha.com/docative), upload a PDF, DOCX, or TXT file or provide a website URL, and enter your email.
+Docative processes the content and emails you a script tag to embed the chatbot.

-### What file types are supported?
+### What content sources are supported?

-You can upload PDF, DOCX, or TXT files, up to 5MB in size.
+You can upload PDF, DOCX, or TXT files (up to 5MB) or provide a website URL (scraping up to 20 pages, depth 2 levels).

 ### How long does it take to create a chatbot?

-The process takes 1-2 minutes.
-After uploading, you’ll receive an email with the script tag.
+The process takes 1-2 minutes for file uploads.
+Website scraping may take longer depending on the site size.

-### Can I upload multiple files?
+### Can I use multiple files or URLs?

-Currently, Docative supports one file per chatbot.
-Combine multiple documents into a single file before uploading.
+Currently, Docative supports one source per chatbot (either a file or a URL).
+Combine multiple documents into a single file or choose a primary URL before submitting.

-### What happens after uploading?
+### What happens after providing content?

-The file is parsed, chunked, and embedded using AI.
+The content is parsed, chunked, and embedded using AI.
+For files, the text is extracted directly.
+For URLs, the website is scraped (respecting robots.txt, up to 20 pages at depth 2), text is extracted, concatenated, and truncated if needed.
 A unique bot ID is generated, and a script tag is emailed to you for embedding.

-### How do I prepare my document?
+### How do I prepare my document or website?

-Use clear, well-organized text in your PDF, DOCX, or TXT file.
+For documents: Use clear, well-organized text in your PDF, DOCX, or TXT file.
 Include headings, bullet points, or numbered lists to improve answer retrieval.
+For websites: Ensure the site is publicly accessible, has a robots.txt that allows scraping, and is structured with clear text content (avoid heavy JavaScript rendering).

+### What happens during website scraping?

+Docative checks the site's robots.txt for permission.
+If allowed, it scrapes up to 20 pages at a depth of 2 levels from the provided URL, extracts text content, concatenates it into a single document, and truncates if the content exceeds processing limits.
+The scraped text is then chunked and embedded like a file.

 ## Embedding the Chatbot

 ### How do I embed the Docative chatbot?

-After uploading your file, you’ll receive a script tag like:
+After providing your content, you’ll receive a script tag like:

 ```html
 <script